 What does the name Paliparan mean?

-Paliparan simply means ‘airport’ in Tagalog, the most widely spoken language in the Philippines, which is one of our favourite travel destinations.
-We thought the name was quite catchy and fitting to the website content.
+Paliparan simply means ‘airport’ in Tagalog, the most widely spoken language in the Philippines, one of our favourite travel destinations in the world.
+We thought the name was quite catchy and fitting, matching the content on our website!

 What are the goals of the website?

-As we already explained in the introduction, we simply want to give something back to the travel community.
-Over the years, we learned so many ‘secret’ tricks allowing us to take a dozen holidays a year, fly in business class for the price of an economy ticket that it felt only natural to share it with the wider world.
+As we already explained in the introduction, we simply want to give something back to the travel community and enthuse others to explore all the fabulous sights on our planet with an open mind.
+Over the years, we learned so many ‘secret’ tricks allowing us to take a dozen holidays a year or fly in business class for the price of an economy ticket that it only felt natural to share some of this knowledge with the wider world.

 Is this site a hobby or a business?

-This website however does generate a wee bit of income through affiliate links, for example in links to flight deals.
-If you click on such a link, we get a small cut if you might book a flight ticket or hotel room (don’t worry, it will not impact the price you pay, as the commission comes solely out of the pockets of our partners).
-Such links are vital for us, as the few quid we earn through it allows us to pay for website hosting services and research costs.
+This website does however generate a wee bit of income through affiliate links and advertisements.
+For example, there might be some affiliate links placed in some of our posts about flight deals.
+If you click on such a link, we get a small cut if you end up booking a flight ticket or hotel room (don’t worry, this will not impact the price you pay, as the commission solely comes out of the pockets of our partners).

 Our editorial team